Christians consider Jesus the Christ

 the Farewell discourse.
 John 17:24 also refers to the Father loving Jesus "before the foundation of the world".

-of controversies developed about how the human and divine are related within the person of Jesus.
-Eventually in 451 the Hypostatic
+number of controversies developed about how the human and divine are related within the person of Jesus.
+Eventually in 451

-union was decreed, namely that Jesus is both fully divine and fully human.
-However, differences among Christian denominations
+the Hypostatic union was decreed, namely that Jesus is both fully divine and fully human.
+However, differences among Christian

-continued thereafter.
+denominations continued thereafter.
 "But who do you say that I am?
-Only Simon and Peter answered him: You are
+Only Simon and Peter answered

 of the gospel of Jesus Christ, the Son of God" provide Jesus with the two distinct attributions of Christ and the Son